cadenknightt/fitness_database/README.md

 # Fitness Tracking Database
 The Fitness Tracking Database prioritizes the analysis and management of stretching and exercise activities, including tracking when each activity was last performed by a user.
-It is designed to provide structured records of fitness-related data points, such as performed stretches, exercises, their repetitions and sets, and the recorded information about who performed these activities and when.
+It is designed to provide structured records of fitness-related data points, such as available or performed stretches, exercises, their repetitions and sets, and the recorded information about who performed these activities and when.

 # Database Information